CreationHubBW/ub_fos/_people/faculty_level/dean_atlhopeng.md

 ---
 layout: profile
-title: "Faculty Dean - J. Atlhopeng"
-role: Faculty Dean
+fname: Julius
+lname: Atlhopeng
+prefix: Prof
 name: Prof. Julius Atlhopeng
+department: Faculty of Science
+title: Faculty of Science - Staff
+position: Faculty Dean
+subtitle: J. Atlhopeng
+qualifications: BSc (East Anglia, UK), MSc (London, Kings College, UK), PhD (Wollongong, Australia)
+office: Block DNP, Office DNP
+email: DNP@mopipi.ub.bw
+phone: 355-DNP
 img: DEAN.jpg
-department: Faculty Level
-qualifications: Data Not Provided
-tel: 355-DNP | 355-DNP
-office:
-email: DNP@mopipi.ub.bw
-level: faculty_level

 bio: "This is template bio info for profiles in which;
     (a) We haven't received any data for or
     (b) We are still in the process of uploading the data.